filecoin-project/filecoin-docs/docs/store/lotus/installation.md

 lotus daemon --import-snapshot <snapshot>.car
 ```

-For more information about chain snapshots, read [this](chain-snapshots.md).
+For more information about chain snapshots, [see the Chain snapshots section](./chain-snapshots.md).
 :::

-To check how far behind you are when syncing the chain you can use the following command:
+To check how far behind you are when syncing the chain, run the following command:

 ```sh
 date -d @$(./lotus chain getblock $(./lotus chain head) | jq .Timestamp)